December 14 2022

 Super

-On the other hand, the money you put into your super fund typically can’t be accessed until you reach your ‘preservation age’ – this is generally age 60, but may be as low as age 55 depending on the year you were born.
+On the other hand, the money you put into your super fund typically can’t be accessed until you reach your ‘preservation age’ at age 60.
 In saying that, making extra contributions into your super can be a great way of putting extra money aside for your future, knowing that you likely can’t dip into it until you reach your preservation age.

 #2 Comparative returns